Far'un: Post-1967

 During the Six-Day War in 1967, Far'un came under Israeli occupation and has remained so since.
 The total land area of the town 8,800 dunams, however nearly half of Far'un's land has been confiscated by Israeli authorities.
 It currently has a land area of 4,333 dunams of which 495 is built-up area.
 About 70% of the town's land is planted with olive groves, 5% is cultivated with citrus, guava and almond trees.

 Most of the town's labor force is employed in agriculture or work inside Israel.
-Far'un is governed by a Village Council and contains a mosque, two schools, a medical clinic and a child care center.
+Far'un is governed by a Village Council and contains 3 mosques, 3 schools, a medical clinic and a child care center.